smy1/swlab/README.md

 ```
 In the code above:
 - __`folder`__: Enter __the path of the main project folder__.
 - __`attempts`__: __The number of attempts in syncing videos__.
-This parameter determines whether the parameter `corr` (see Figure 1 below) is skipped or not.
+This parameter determines whether the parameter `corr` (see Figure 3 below) is skipped or not.
 If `attempts` is 1, any arguments passed to the parameter `corr` is ignored, while if `attempts` is larger than 1, the function will expect a value for the parameter `corr`.
 - __`bgcam`__: Stands for "background-camera".
 Enter __the name of the video that will be used as the "base"__ of the composite video.
 In this example, Python will search for a video file that has the word "baby" in the name.
 These base videos should be stored in their respective subfolders.
-The names of these subfolders must be passed to the parameter `children` (see Figure 1 below).
+The names of these subfolders must be passed to the parameter `children` (see Figure 3 below).
 - __`topcam`__: Stands for "top-camera".
 Enter __the name of the video that will be overlaid on top__ of the base video.
 In this example, Python will search for a video file that has the word "screen" in the name.
 These top videos should be stored together with the base videos.
 - __`newname`__: __Give the composite video a new name__.
 - __`propsize`__: Stands for "proportion-size". __How small should be top video be?__ In this example, `0.25` means 25% of its original size.
 - __`dur`__: Stands for __"duration".
 If the recorded task has a standard duration__ (e.g., 3 minutes), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave this argument as `None`.
 - __`excel`__: Enter __the path and name of the relevant Excel file__.
-- __other parameters__: Leave these as `None` since the arguments are found in the Excel file.
-See the [examples.py](./examples.py) script for an example on manually passing arguments to these parameters.
+- __other parameters__: Leave these as `None` since the function will extract values from the Excel file.
+See [examples.py](./examples.py) if you wish to manually pass arguments to these parameters instead of using an Excel file.

-&nbsp;
+#

-In the __Excel file for the `overlay` function__, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
-These columns are essentially the last few parameters of this function.
+In the __Excel file for the `overlay` function__, we should have four columns that correspond to the last few parameters of this function (i.e., `children`, `start`, `end`, and `corr`, see Figure 3 below).

+__Figure 3__
+_An example of an Excel file for the overlay function._
 <img src="https://github.com/smy1/swlab/blob/main/misc/py_eg_xl_overlay.png" width=auto height="250">

-__Figure 1__: _An example of an Excel file for the overlay function._

-In Figure 1 above:
+In Figure 3 above:
 - __Column A__ (or the parameter __`children`__): Contains __the names of subfolders__ in which the base video and top video are stored.
 - __Column B__ (or the parameter __`start`__): Contains __the time at which the recording of top video started__ (in seconds).
 - __Column C__ (or the parameter __`end`__): Contains __the time at which the recording of top video ended__ (again, in seconds).
 This can be left blank if the duration of all top video recordings is the same (see the parameter `dur` above).